mrbandler/FsFirestore/README.md

 open FsFirestore.Transaction

 // Reading a document works just as aspected only with the minor difference
-// to use the transaction specific function within the Transaction module. let transactionFunc (trans: Transaction) =
+// to use the transaction specific function from the Transaction module. let transactionFunc (trans: Transaction) =
-	documentInTrans<Test> trans "addresses" "POTUS-address"
+	documentInTrans<Address> trans "addresses" "POTUS-address"

 // Now let's run the transaction.
 // Notice that the transaction will return the return value from the actual transaction